Day 1: Kitchen and bathroom

 Now that you’ve had a bit more time to think about whether to let go of them, you can either pop them in your “chuck” or “recycle” piles or keep them.

 At the end of the day, you can take a drive to the second-hand store to donate your goods, and throw out your waste.

 Exhausting, but DONE!
 And all very worth it.

-If you’re pushed for time, you can also hire a home stager to prepare and style your home for sale.
+If you’re de-cluttering because you’re moving, you can also hire a home stager to prepare and style your home for sale.
 But doing it yourself allows you to get organised properly before you move.